nce/oci-free-cloud-k8s/README.md

 ![](docs/cost.aug.oct.22.png)

 # Issues
 * Grafana has no oci-datasource because the oci plugin is [not build for arm64](https://github.com/oracle/oci-grafana-metrics/issues/110)
+  This seems to be fixed, but i've still some issues accessing the datasource, could be iam...

 ## Upgrade
 ### OKE Upgrade